GluuFederation/flex/docs/admin/admin-ui/auth-server-contents.md

 ![image](../../assets/admin-ui/client.png)

-The Client Metadatas are as follows:
+The Client Metadata are as follows:

 |Client fields|Description|
 |-------------|-----------|